18th & Union is a performance space in Seattle’s Central District that serves as a home for portable performance and visual art.

 Upstart Crow produce classical plays with diverse casts of women and non-binary people, re-imagining these works for a contemporary audience.

-Wa Na Wari creates space for Black ownership, possibility, and belonging through art, historic preservation, and connection.
+Wa Na Wari creates space for Black ownership, possibility, & belonging through art, historic preservation, & connection.